What Is High Intensity Intermittent Exercise?

 Is HIIT right for you?

 A HIIT workout routine isn’t for everyone.
 Before starting any HIIT plans, consult your doctor to make sure it’s right for you.
 Subsequently, the drastic change of pace can result in injury if you’re not conditioned for it.
 In addition, it’s also equally important to warm up prior to intermittent exercise and stretch afterwards to prevent injuries such as muscle strains.
 Furthermore, If you’re new to HIIT, it’s best to start out slow and work your way up.
 For example, experts recommend a 10-12-week conditioning plan of moderate-to-low intensity workouts to improve strength, flexibility, and endurance.
-HIIT is demanding, so it shouldn’t be done regularly.
+High Intensity Intermittent Exercise is demanding, so it shouldn’t be done regularly.

 Want more information about HIIT?

 Ask the experts at IBI Healthcare Institute; Co-founded by general surgeon Dr. Christopher Ibikunle and cosmetic surgeon Dr. Angelina Postoev, our experienced team specializes in weight loss and surgical procedures.
 Common questions patients have for example, how does HIIT fit into your fitness routine, or Is a HIIT routine right for you?